Dale Larson

-Dale G. Larson, Ph.D., is a professor of Counseling Psychology at Santa Clara University, where he directs graduate studies in health psychology.
+Dale G. Larson is an American psychologist who is a professor of Counseling Psychology at Santa Clara University, where he directs graduate studies in health psychology.
 He is best known for his contributions to the end-of-life field and for his research on self-concealment.

 Education

 Larson received his B.A. in psychology from the University of Chicago in 1971, and earned a PhD in Clinical Psychology from the University of California, Berkeley, in 1977.

 Work in psychology and end-of-life field

 Larson's scholarly interests have focused on end-of-life care issues, grief and grief counseling, counseling skills, stress and stress management in the helping professions, and self-concealment.
 The Self-Concealment Scale he co-authored has now been used in more than 150 empirical studies.
 His award-winning book, The Helper’s Journey: Working with People Facing Grief, Loss, and Life-Threatening Illness, and his publications on grief counseling, have had significant impact on the field.
 Other contributions include: